brentlintner/gaseous/README.md

 ## Getting Started

-To build and include the client you need to do a few things:
+You have to build the browser client file to use it.
+First, make sure you:

+    // initialize submodules
+    git submodule init
+    git submodule update

-    // configure and install any dependencies
+    // install some extra npm packages
-    ./configure
+    npm install jake nodeunit sinon catchjs glob argsparser

+## Build Commands

-    // build browser client (creates gasious.js)
+    // build the browser client
     jake
     jake build